 It’s sensible to state in your message the time your winner has to respond – CAP recommend 28 days.
 Decent promoters should attempt contact more than once – CAP guidance says ‘announcing the winner once is unlikely to be sufficient.’
 An update on the page, for example ‘We’ve still not heard from our winner Steve Smith, who has 7 days to get in touch and claim his prize!’ is an option.
 If there has been no response after 28 days, you can select another winner.

 Step 6.
 Tell people who won!

 When your winner has accepted the prize, it’s nice to share a congratulations post on your Facebook page so everyone knows about it!
-You don’t have to do this, but if someone privately requests it, the CAP Code states you must tell them the winner’s full name and county.
+You don’t have to do this, but you must give winner details to the ASA if it’s queried.
 In my experience, announcing the winner keeps everybody happy because they can see the prize was awarded and that you’re not out to scam people!